Radi3nt/Fly-plugin/README.md

 speed-target-message: true - define if the target receive a message when someone change his flight speed
 speed-player-name-reval: true - define if the name of the person who changed the flight speed of someone is revealed

+#tempfly
+temp-target-namereveal: "allowed you to fly for"
+temp-target: "You can fly for"
+temp-left: "of flight left!"

+temp-hours: "hours"
+temp-minutes: "minutes"
+temp-seconds: "seconds"
+temp-target-message: true
+temp-player-name-reveal: true

 invalid-player: "This player is invalid !"